ImagingInformatics/hackathon-docs/getting-started/hackathon-event.md

 ## Some things to keep in mind!
 * SIIM's hackathon dataset provides **ten** cohesive patient stories that connect the FHIR and DICOMweb resources like a real-life patient would have.
 Search for patients with last name `SIIM`.
-*  Our FHIR server features version R4 of the standard (latest), we expect to have an R5 version closer to June 2024.
+*  Our FHIR server features versions R5 (latest) and R4 of the standard.
 * Our DICOMweb server may not support every feature described in the DICOMweb specifications.
 Check [here](https://hg.orthanc-server.com/orthanc-dicomweb/file/tip/Status.txt) for more details.